 Step 4: Plan your treatment to complete it before December 31.
 Benefits reset on January 1 — what you didn't use, you lost.

-At PureSmile Miami, we work with most Medicare Advantage plans in Florida, including Humana, Simply, WellCare, CarePlus, and DSNP plans.
-Our team helps you verify your exact coverage before starting any treatment — no surprises.
+PureSmile Miami opens October 2026 in Kendall, and we are completing credentialing with Florida's leading Medicare Advantage plans — including Humana and DSNP plans.
+Our team helps you verify your exact coverage before any treatment: no surprises, no fine print.

 We speak English and Spanish.
-If your dental benefits have been sitting unused for years, schedule a first visit.
-We'll tell you exactly what your plan covers and what comes out of your pocket.
-That first consultation costs you nothing with MA.
+If your dental benefits have been sitting unused for years, join our waitlist and we'll call you: we'll tell you exactly what your plan covers and what your options are.
+The verification costs you nothing.